-Our counsellors and sex therapists help over one million people every year and receive regular supervision and support throughout their training and practice.
+Our counsellors help millions of people every year and receive regular supervision and support throughout their training and practice.

 What makes a good relationship counsellor?

 People come to counselling from many different backgrounds.
 Counselling is often a second or third career, and life experience is highly valued.

 To help you understand what being a counsellor is really like, hear from some of our counsellors about what made them decide to start a career in counselling and what it’s like to work with clients.